chrisjonesdesign85/fullstack-beyond/README.md

 Here I present in a nuttshell everything involved within the realm of Full Stack Web Development.

-I will continue to add to this document.
+** This is an ever evolving document. so check back often for updates. **

 ## Frontend Development
 A Front-End Developer is someone who creates websites and web applications.
 The difference between Front-End and Back-End is that Front-End refers to how a web page looks, while back-end refers to how it works.
 You can think of Front-End as client-side and Back-End as server-side.

 - ### 0 Mindset

   - The Subconscious mind and your Belifes
     - You must first believe you can become a web developer!
+    - Every action you take comes from your subconscious and your belifes!
+If you think in your mind that you can't do something you NEVER will be able to.

   - How to think like a programmer